We’ve all been there:

 Yes, that’s right.
 Harvest all the research you need about your customers.

-Once you start the test, shelve it in the corner.
+Once you start the eCommerce conversion optimization campaign, shelve it in the corner.

-Because all that research can’t tell you how your visitors will behave when they land on your page.
+Because all that research can’t tell you how your visitors will behave when they land on your test pages.

-All that research will help you meet them halfway when you write the copy and design the layout.
+All that research will only help you meet them halfway when you formulate the hypothesis, write the product descriptions and design the layout.

 But once they interact with your page, you never know what they will do.